Typhoon Hester (1971): South Vietnam

 Regarded as one of the most destructive storms to strike Vietnam since 1944, Typhoon Hester caused considerable damage in the country and disrupted the Vietnam War.
 Making landfall directly over the United States military installation in Chu Lai, Hester damaged or destroyed 75 percent of the structures in the base.
 Sustained winds and gusts in the base were estimated to have reached 130 km/h and 160 km/h respectively.
 Four hangars collapsed in the Chu Lai airbase, with total aircraft losses amounting to 36 destroyed and 87 damaged.
 Losses from the destroyed helicopters exceeded $3.6 million (1971 USD).
 Dozens of barracks were damaged in Chu Lai and communications were hampered.
 The 91st Evacuation Hospital was mostly destroyed and was forced to transfer patients to Quy Nhơn.
 Nearly 50 percent of the structures at the Marble Mountain Air Facility were damaged by the storm's high winds.

 Heavy rains accompanying the storm, peaking at 5.44 in at Camp Eagle, caused considerable flooding in the country.
 Approximately 370 km (230 mi) of coastline between Quảng Trị and Đà Nẵng were inundated.
 About 90 percent of homes in Đà Nẵng were damaged.
 Flooding from the storm washed out a bridge between Fire Support Base Birmingham and Camp Eagle, temporarily isolating two units within the 94th Field Artillery Regiment.

 Extensive losses to agriculture also took place, with major crop losses reported and 900 cattle killed.
 According to government officials, the entire banana, rice, and sugar cane crop was destroyed and harvests could not be made until the following spring.
 Offshore, nearly 500 vessels sank or were destroyed by the storm and the 1,000 ton Union Pacific ran aground.

 According to newspaper reports, 100 Vietnamese perished during Hester.
 Thirty-three fatalities took place after a Republic of Vietnam Air Force transport crashed near Quy Nhơn.
-Thee Americans were killed due to flying debris during the storm and twenty-one others were injured.
+Three Americans were killed due to flying debris during the storm and twenty-one others were injured.
 On October 25, thunderstorms associated with Hester were blamed on a helicopter crash Nha Trang that killed ten Americans.
 Roughly 550,000 homes were destroyed across the country, leaving an estimated 200,000 people homeless.

 On October 25, Premier Tran Thien Khiem toured some of the storm-ravaged areas and made on-the-spot grants of $19,000 to each province and $3,500 to Đà Nẵng.
 He also promised that 50,000 sheets of tin roofing would be sent to aid in reconstruction.
 Later that day, President Nguyen Van Thieu ordered $725,000 be made available for disaster relief in the northern provinces following an emergency meeting.
 The Social Welfare Ministry estimated that $1.5 million would be needed for civilian relief.